scsibug/twitter-fluentd-streamer/README.txt

-This script will publish timeline and favorited tweets to a fluentd sink.
+This script will publish timeline, deleted, and favorited tweets to a fluentd sink.

 Set the following environment variables from a twitter dev account: